 How can I get PrEP?

-Unless you are taking part in a trial, PrEP is only available in Australia with a prescription.
-That prescription needs to come from an informed doctor after a full sexual health screening.
+PrEP is available in Australia with a prescription.
+That prescription needs to come from a General Practitioner (GP) after a full sexual health screening.
 The screening will be repeated with every visit to check not only for HIV, but also any other sexually transmissible infections (STIs).
-The AIDS Action Council is proud to partner with Green Cross Pharmacy to improve access to PrEP for members of our community.
+AIDS Action Council is proud to partner with Green Cross Pharmacy to improve access to PrEP for members of our community who may not have access to Medicare or PBS funded PrEP.
 You may be eligible to receive 3 months of PrEP free.
 Click here to find out more.